 Benefits for Bone Health: Vitamins and ExerciseHealth

 Bone health is important to your overall health.
-Bone mass naturally decreases with age.
+As we grow older, our bone mass naturally decreases.
 Osteopenia occurs when your bone density is lower than it should be but not low enough to be osteoporosis.
 It is the first stage of osteoporosis.
 At that point, you are at a greater risk of bone fractures.
 Luckily, there are some actions you can take and habits you can nurture to prevent loss of bone mass and keep your bones strong and healthy!

 Exercise needs to be mentioned.
 It is difficult for us to get the exercise we know we need.
 Try to stretch when you reach for something on the top shelf.
 But be careful not to overstretch.
 Too much of a good thing is not a good thing.
 Just as you should take all vitamins in moderation, exercise with this in mind.
 No one wants to overdo their potential and end up getting hurt.
 Start slow and build up to a more advanced level.

 By adding certain types of exercise to your routine, you will increase your bone density, which then reduces your risk for osteoporosis.
-Specifically, weight-lifting or body weight exercises have been shown to strengthen bones and fight the natural loss of bone mass many people experience with age.
+Weight-lifting or body weight exercises strengthen your bones and fight the natural loss of bone mass that many people experience with age.
 It is very important to always to be physically active to keep your bones at their peak.
 Exercise becomes more difficult as we get older but exercise will help to avoid bone mass loss.
 The following exercises will help to strengthen your bones: